 The S.H.
 Ervin Gallery is one of Sydney’s leading public art institutions housed in the historic National Trust Centre on Observatory Hill, The Rocks in Sydney.

 The S.H.
-Ervin Gallery hosts seven exhibitions each year, including travelling exhibitions, which focus on the work of Australian artists.
-The Gallery presents major survey exhibitions of significant artists and also hosts popular annual shows including the Salon des Refusés: The alternative Archibald and Wynne Prize, and the Portia Geach Memorial Award for women artists.
+Ervin Gallery hosts up to seven exhibitions each year, including travelling exhibitions, which focus on the work of Australian artists.
+The Gallery presents major survey exhibitions of significant artists and also hosts popular annual shows including the Salon des Refusés: The ‘alternative’ Archibald and Wynne Prize, and the Portia Geach Memorial Award for women artists.

 Check In: 12:11 am